How Termites Get Into Your House

 Most people know the dangers of a termite infestation.
 However, many people still wonder how termites get into a house in the first place.

 2. Piles of wood

 Piles of lumber or firewood can attract termites.
 If these piles of wood are close to your home, a termite can easily travel from a piece of wood to your home.

 Without food, termites cannot travel too far.
 Make sure to keep piles of wood away from your house, or stored safely somewhere termites cannot get to.

 3. Dead trees and foliage

 Termites love dead and decaying trees because they are easier for the termites to chew through.

 Leaving dead trees in your yard is a sure-fire way to invite termites into your home.
+Termites can quickly move from the tree to your home as they seek to find more sources of food.
 This applies to stumps as well.
 You should remove any dead trees or stumps from your yard as soon as possible.

 Even living trees pose a risk of housing termites.

 This is because termites go from tree branches to anything that the branch is touching.
 If you have a tree that has branches touching your roof, termites will move from the branch to your roof and then go into your home.

 Keep trimming branches and leaves so that no extremities touch your home.

 When your gutters become clogged and overflow with rainwater, this can dampen your roof and cause it to rot.

 This rot attracts termites and gives them a point of weakness they can chew into.

 Keeping your gutters unclogged allows for water to travel through pipes easily and not damage your roof.

 6. Around air conditioning units